svgdotjs/svg.js/README.md

   // do something
 })

-// detach all handlers of namespace rect.off('myevent.namespace')
+// detach all handlers of namespace for myevent rect.off('myevent.namespace')

+// detach all handlers of namespace rect.off('.namespace')

 // detach all handlers including all namespaces rect.off('myevent)